kinanen/Solita-CityBikes/README.md

 ## Instructions to run project on your local environment

 Clone the Repository: Begin by cloning the repository from GitHub, just as you would for any other repository.
 Use the git clone command followed by the repository URL to clone it to your local machine.

     git clone git@github.com:kinanen/Solita-CityBikes.git

 Install Dependencies: Navigate to the project directory using your terminal or command prompt:

 C# React apps often use the .NET Core framework and rely on package managers like npm or Yarn for managing front-end dependencies.
 Use the appropriate command to install the necessary dependencies.
-Typically, this can be done using the following command:
+This can be done using the following command:

     dotnet restore